hashicorp/katakoda/terraform-custom-provider-workshop/order-read.md

-Now that you have implemented create, you must implement read to retrieve the resource current state.
-This will be run during the `plan` process to determine whether the resource needs to be updated.
+Now that you have implemented the create functionality, you must implement read to retrieve the resource current state.
+Terraform will run this function during the `plan` process to determine whether the resource needs to be updated.

-The read function:
+The `resourceOrderRead` function:
-1. retrieves API Client from meta parameter
+1. retrieves HashiCups API Client from meta parameter
 1. retrieves order ID
-1. invokes the GetOrder function on the HashiCups client
+1. invokes the `GetOrder` function on the HashiCups client
 1. maps response (`hc.Order`) to order `schema.Resource`

 Since `hc.Order` is a nested object, you will use flattening functions to map `hc.Order` to the Terraform order schema.

-The read function is named `resourceOrderRead` and starts on line 116. `resourceOrderRead` has already been implemented for you.
+The read function is named `resourceOrderRead` and starts on line 116 in `hashicups/resource_order.go`{{open}}. `resourceOrderRead` has already been implemented for you.
 You will define one of the flattening functions in this step.

-## Explore `resourceOrderRead` function
+## Explore the `resourceOrderRead` function

-First, the read function retrieves the API client from the meta parameter (line 118).
+First, the read function retrieves the authenticated HashiCups API client from the meta parameter (line 118).

 ```
 c := m.(*hc.Client)